 Bit o’ History

 When the American cowboys and the Mexican vaqueros moved into what is now southern California, they would often have to ride their horses long distances each day to move their herds of cattle.
 This was a tough job!
-Not only did they have to deal with long hours, hot, dry weather and intense, wild west style shoot-outs, but the low shrubby vegetation of the area destroyed their pants!
-Never mind the outrageous crime and death rate, their Luckys were being torn to ribbons!
+Not only did they have to deal with long hours, hot, dry weather and intense, and wild-west-style shoot-outs, but the low shrubby vegetation of the area destroyed their pants!
+Never mind the outrageous crime and death rate; their Levis were being torn to ribbons!

 I suppose the tassels were just for funsies.

 Learn more about this biome

 - Read an interview with Fox Researcher Julie King